 Question: What effect did the "breath of life" in the nostrils of animals have on them?
 Most all would answer that it made them a living being, not an immortal deathless soul that will live after the death of the animals.
 Then what effect did the same "breath of life" have on mankind?
-It made them a living being just as it did animals, not an immortal deathless something that animals do not have.
+It made them a living being just as it did animals, not having an immortal deathless something in them that animals do not have in them.

-THE BREATH OF LIFE: Some have switched from the soul being the immortal part of a person to the spirit being the immortal part of a person that animals do not have.
+THE BREATH OF LIFE: Some have switched from a soul being an immortal something in a person to a spirit being the immortal something that is in a person that animals do not have.
 "Then the Lord God formed man of dust from the ground, and breathe into his nostrils the breath of life; and man became a living being."
 The phrase "breath of life" that was breathed into man in Genesis 2:7 is the same Hebrew "breath of life" in Genesis 7:21-22 that is in the nostrils of birds, cattle, men and beasts; the "breath of life" in animals it is the same "breath of life" that is in persons.
-The "breath of life" (1) is not a immortal spirit, (2) is not a immortal soul that men now have but animals do not have; it does not say that the "breath of life" God breathed into Adam was an immortal deathless spirit or soul, and his immortality was passed on to all mankind; the breathless body that God made from the earth is what became a living breathing being when the "breath of life" was breathed into the breathless body.
+The "breath of life" (1) is not a immortal spirit, (2) is not a immortal soul that men now have in them but animals do not have it in them; it does not say that the "breath of life" God breathed into Adam was an immortal deathless spirit or a deathless soul breathed into him, and it does not say all persons now have the same deathless something in them; the breathless body that God made from the earth is what became a living breathing being when the "breath of life" was breathed into the breathless body.
 God did not tell Adam he had a body that was made from the earth, but the real Adam was made of something not from the earth.